mp-se/gravitymon/README.md

 * Add support for Blynk as endpoint
 * Add support for https connections (push) - [need to reduce memory usage for this to work, gets out of memory error]
 * Add support for https web server (will require certificates to be created as part of build process)
-* Add support for WifiManager Secure access.
+* Add support for WifiManager Secure access, depends on support in library.

 # Functionallity